JulienPeloton/s4cmb/README.rst

 Installation
 =============
-Clone or fork the repo from the github repository and use the setup.py for the installation.
+Fork the repo from the github repository and clone it to your machine.
+Use the setup.py for the installation.
 Just run:

 ::